fisher-alice/johnny-five-wiki/Accelerometer.md

 ## Events

-- **change** The "change" event is emitted whenever the value of the accelerometer changes more then the threshold value allows.
+- **change** The "change" event is emitted whenever any reading changes.

-- **data** The "data" event is fired as frequently as the user defined `freq` will allow in milliseconds. ("data" replaced the "read" event)
+- **data** The "data" event is fired as frequently as the user defined freq will allow in milliseconds.

 <!--remove-start-->
 ## Examples